Mark Padilla

 Areas of Expertise

-Critical Medical Anthropology, Global Health, Latin America, Caribbean, Dominican Republic, Tourism Studies, Gender/ Sexuality Studies, HIV/AIDS Research and Prevention, Mixed Methods Research on Health Inequities.
+Critical Medical Anthropology, Global Health, Latin America, Caribbean, Dominican Republic, Puerto Rico, Tourism Studies, HIV/AIDS Research and Prevention, Mixed Methods Research on Health Inequities, Visual Methods.

 Degrees